Gray Matter LogoGray Matter Workshop

 βœ… Do

-• Use hierarchical key naming (Subsystem/Parameter)
+• Use hierarchical keys (Subsystem/Parameter)

-• Download logs after every match
+• Download logs after every match and review between matches

 ❌ Don’t

-• Log high-frequency strings (use numbers/booleans)
+• Log high-frequency strings (use numbers or booleans)

-• Ignore loop overrun warnings from excessive logging
+• Ignore loop-overrun warnings from excessive publishing

 Additional Resources